Rhythm of Love (Kylie Minogue album): Singles

-The album spawned four singles, which are sometimes referred to as "The Golden Quartet".
-The lead single "Better the Devil You Know" was released on 30 April 1990.
-An accompanying music video was directed by Paul Goldman and was filmed in Melbourne—away from the constraints of PWL—over two days in early April of that year.
-The video's sexual tone caused controversy—it featured Minogue dancing in a revealing black dress and posing suggestive scenes with a shirtless black man.
-In the UK, "Better the Devil You Know" became her fifth non-consecutive number two single on the UK Singles Chart, and stayed at the position for two consecutive weeks.
+The album spawned four singles.
+The lead single, "Better the Devil You Know", was released on 30 April 1990.
+An accompanying music video was directed by Paul Goldman and was filmed in Melbourne — away from the constraints of PWL — over two days in early April of that year.
+The video's sexual tone caused controversy — it featured Minogue dancing in a revealing black dress and posing suggestive scenes with a shirtless black man.
+In the UK, "Better the Devil You Know" became her fifth number two single on the UK Singles Chart, and stayed at the position for two weeks.
 It further peaked within the top five in Australia, Belgium, and Ireland.

 "Step Back in Time" was released on 22 October 1990 as the album's second single.
 It debuted at number eight on the Australian Singles Chart, before peaking at number five the following week.
 The song experienced similar performance on the UK Singles Chart, where it debuted at number nine and peaked at number four the following week.
 "Step Back in Time" became Minogue's second consecutive single to peak at number four on the Irish Singles Chart.
 The song's music video was directed by Egan in Los Angeles a month before the single's release; this marked her first video to be filmed in the US.
 Minogue paid homage to 1960s and 1970s culture in the video, which opens with Minogue putting an 8-track tape into a stereo, and continues with clips of her and back-up dancers dancing near a large cityscape while wearing colourful clothing.
 Minogue and the dancers are also drive through Los Angeles in a red Cadillac car.